My Woodwork Workshop

 Tool Storage

 I really like having tools mounted on the wall and visible.
 In the workshop I use a mixture of plywood and OSB (oriented strand board) for this, but plywood works a lot better as I like to draw around the tools (so I can see at a glance what's missing) and the pencil lines are easier to see on the plywood.
+As you can see in the photos here, I've made good use of my 3D printer to make quite a few custom tool holders to help mount tools on the wall.

-Since moving my lathe tool holder storage panel to be ceiling mounted, it has also made the rear side much more accessible and so I use this space to store three of my larger saws.
+Since moving my metalworking lathe tool holder storage panel to be ceiling mounted, it has also made the rear side much more accessible and so I use this space to store three of my larger saws.

 The Bench